peterkershawnz/moorings-nz/README.md

 ## Part D

+- Using docker create a new Postgres database and create the tables

+## Part E

 Build the API

-- A mooring endpoint to be created and I will use the repository design pattern to allow me to swap put the databases.
-- Using Nodejs
+-

-## Part E
+## Part F

 Testing

 - Jest to be used to create suitable unit, integration and end to end tests

-## Part F
+## Part G

 Client side